Govt further extends tax compliance timelines; individuals can file returns by Sept 30

-New Delhi, May 20 (IANS) In view of the hardship being faced by taxpayers on account of the severe Covid-19 pandemic and on consideration of representations received from various stakeholders, the government has decided to provide further relief to taxpayers by extending various time limits of compliances.
+New Delhi: In view of the hardship being faced by taxpayers on account of the severe Covid-19 pandemic and on consideration of representations received from various stakeholders, the government has decided to provide further relief to taxpayers by extending various time limits of compliances.

 Accordingly, the Central Board of Direct Taxes (CBDT) has now extended the due date for furnishing of Return of Income for the Assessment Year 2021-22, which is 31 July, 2021 by couple of months to 30 September, 2021.